Scientific advances like genomic testing and personalised medicine offer a way forward for people with GBM.

 OBB believes that the current way information is shared on GBM and treatment options is incomplete and inconsistent.
 The effect of this is that patients and their families waste precious time trying to piece together the GBM puzzle.
 This cannot be right.

-OBB in the UK will later this year produce a White Paper that will set out this problem in more detail and provide deliverable solutions for decision makers to improve information on GBM and make it available with more honesty and transparency.
+OBB UK produced a White Paper that sets out this problem in more detail.
+It provide deliverable solutions for decision makers to make information on GBM available with more honesty and transparency.
 We will do so in a spirit of co-operation but also urgency on behalf of those for whom time is everything.

-In the US, we are carrying out an initial survey to find out how many people have access to genomic testing.
-We suspect that this critical step towards more personalized medical treatment is subject to huge inequalities, based on where you live and the quality of your health insurance.
-If so, that is a situation that is fundamentally unfair and potentially robs people living with GBM of precious time with their loved ones – a situation that OBB is committed to changing.
+In the US, we surveyed GBM patients and care partners about access to genomic testing.
+This critical step towards more personalized medical treatment is subject to huge inequalities, based on where you live and your insurance.
+It’s fundamentally unfair and potentially robs people living with GBM of precious time with their loved ones.